Andrej123456789/Andrej123456789/README.md

 More stuff about me >
 - I think Rust could have little better syntax
-- I wrote two books btw
+- I wrote two books
+- And btw I don't like web dev too much, it is ok but I am not in it

 *Status are not fully correct because most of time I am programming in/for ringwormGO*